ngchain/ngcore/README.md

 ## Run a NGIN Forknet

-It's so easy to run a independent PoW chain on ngCore codebase.
+It's so easy to run an independent PoW chain on ngCore codebase.

-1. Modify the NetworkID, GenesisAddress in `./ngtypes/defaults.go` and `./ngp2p/defaults.go`
+1. Modify the `GenesisAddressBase58` in `./ngtypes/defaults.go` and `protocolVersion` in `./ngp2p/defaults/defaults.go`

-2. Generate a new sign for genesis generate tx, and genesis block nonce (with `ngcore gen` tool)
+2. Generate a new signature for genesis generate tx, and genesis block's nonce (with `ngcore gentools` toolset)

 3. Run more than 2 bootstrap node with `--bootstrap` flag (without mining)